 Your heart is in your hands.
 Schedule a check-up to have your blood pressure, cholesterol and glucose levels checked.
 Always follow your healthcare professional’s recommendations, including taking prescribed medications as directed.

-Dr Leow Khang Leng is a consultant cardiologist from Nobel Heart Centre, a member of Healthway Medical Group.
-He treats various cardiac conditions such as coronary artery disease, acute myocardial infarction, valvular heart disease, heart failure and cardiac arrhythmias.
+Dr Leow Khang Leng is a Consultant Cardiologist who treats various cardiac conditions such as coronary artery disease, acute myocardial infarction, valvular heart disease, heart failure and cardiac arrhythmias.